nystrom/rivo/docs/design.md

 ## Evaluation contexts

-An expression may be evaluated in either _expression context_ or _pattern context_.
+An expression may be evaluated in either forward context_ or backward context_.
 In the former, the expression should evaluate to a single unique value.
 In the latter, the expression may evaluate to a stream of values, including the empty stream `!`.

 Pattern contexts occur in the formula part of a `for`, `let`, or `var` expression and elsewhere.